Instruction Hub

 • Comprehension and reflection questions for the films

-A French version of the lesson plan will be available here soon, and will be delivered directly to those teachers who requested it.
+A French version of the lesson plan is available here, and will be delivered directly to those teachers who requested it.

 We’re also happy to offer a variety of other lesson plans for Breakaway that directly tie into curriculum for various courses, including English, Civics, Law, World Religions, Social Science, and ESL/ELL.